1YaswantH1/Manga-Colorizer/README.md

 7. Click on the 'Manga Colorizer' extension to open its settings as a popup.
 8. Press the 'Add ...' button to add the site to the list of Manga Sites, so it automatically colors images from now on.
 9. Press 'Colorize!' and enjoy!.

-## Client Usage Instructions | Android | Firefox Nightly:
-1. First, goto 'Frontend-Firefox' folder and zip all the files.
-2. Select all the files, then right-click, Send to, Compressed (zip) folder.
-3. Rename this zip file to 'Frontend-Firefox.zip' and move it to your android device.
-4. Install Firefox Nightly browser on android from google playstore.
-5. Open settings, scroll down and select 'About Firefox Nightly'.
-6. Keep Tapping on Firefox logo, until the Debug menu is enabled.
-7. Go back and select Secret settings, and choose to install Add-on from file.
-8. Browse for the 'Frontend-Firefox.zip' file that you uploaded to you device.
-9. Follow Step-0 of 'Client Usage Instructions | PC | Firefox' **but use either Private IP or ngrokURL**.
-10. Open any black-and-white mange page.
-11. Tap settings menu (3 dots), select Add-ons, select the colorizer extension.
-12. Input the server URL in the 'API URL' field.
-13. Add the manga website in the list.
-14. Press 'Colorize!' and enjoy!.
-15. Unfortunately, only Step-8 has to be repeated at every chapter because of permission issues, so Kiwi Browser is recommended.